 In the case of a legally declared lawful strike against a private sector employer which has been sanctioned and approved by the labor body or council having jurisdiction, an employee who is in danger of physical harm shall not be required to cross the picket line, provided the employee advises their supervisor prior to leaving the picketed location, and provided further that an employee may be required to cross a picket line where the performance of their duties is of an emergency nature and/or failure to perform such duties might cause or aggravate a danger to public health or safety.

 32.5.
 County Charter and Civil Service Commission

-(b) All grievances of employees in the bargaining unit shall be processed under this Section.
-If the County Charter requires that a differing option be available to the employee, no action under paragraph (b) of subsection 32.2 above shall be taken unless it is determined that the employee is not availing himself/herself of such option.
+(2) All grievances of employees in the bargaining unit shall be processed under this Section.
+If the County Charter requires that a differing option be available to the employee, no action under paragraph (b) of subsection 32.2 above shall be taken unless it is determined that the employee is not availing themselves of such option.

 (3) No action under paragraph (b) of subsection 32.2 above shall be taken if action on the complaint or grievance has been taken by the Civil Service Commission, or if the complaint or grievance is pending before the Civil Service Commission.